feloy/angular-cli-custom-blueprints-demo/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.

+It needs patching angular-cli with this PR : https://github.com/angular/angular-cli/pull/2439

 This project demonstrates the possibility to generate a custom blueprint with angular-cli.

 Your custom blueprints should be in subdirectories of the blueprints/ directory of your project.